 Are Orange Peppers Good for Guinea Pigs? | Health Benefits

 Orange peppers, just like the other bell peppers have several health benefits for guinea pigs.
 The following are some of these benefits:

-Vitamin C can neither be created nor stored by guinea pigs, and that is why they need an external source for it.
-Orange peppers are very rich in this nutrient.
-Vitamin C is very important for guinea pigs because deficiency of this vitamin can cause a disease called scurvy.
+- Orange peppers are very rich in Vitamin C. Vitamin C is very important for guinea pigs because deficiency of this vitamin can cause a disease called scurvy.

 Nutrition Facts of Orange Peppers for Guinea Pigs

 These are nutrition facts for 100 g of raw orange bell pepper: